panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 ### 3.1 Regular function

-Inside the body of a regular function, `arguments` is a special array-like object that contains the list of argument with which the function was invoked.
+Inside the body of a regular function, `arguments` is a special array-like object that contains the list of arguments with which the function was invoked.

 Let's invoke the following function with 3 arguments: